-- encourage innovation and collaboration in one or more of key sectors identified in the Comprehensive Strategic Partnership and/or India Economic Strategy: Cyber Security; Critical Technology; Space Technology; Critical Minerals; Maritime Cooperation; Education (Edutech); Resources and Mining, Equipment, Technology, Services; Science and Innovation; Agribusiness; Energy; Health; Infrastructure/Urban Development; Financial Services; Sports; and Tourism; - provide alumni with opportunities to enhance and capitalise on their knowledge and skills to improve practice in their professional fields and communities; - develop, maintain and strengthen professional linkages and partnerships between alumni and the Australian government, and Australian businesses, organisations and educational institutions; - connect alumni to each other across disciplines and professions, organisations and institutions, and geographic areas in order to share good practice and create opportunities for collaboration; - develop a network of alumni who showcase Australia's capabilities and credentials in a positive light; and - showcase Australia's excellence as a global provider of high quality education and research.
+- encourage innovation and collaboration in one or more of key sectors identified in the Comprehensive Strategic Partnership and/or India Economic Strategy: Cyber Security; Critical Technology; Space Technology; Renewables Energy, Critical Minerals; Advanced Manufacturing, Defence, Maritime Cooperation; Education (Edutech); Resources and Mining, Equipment, Services; Science and Innovation; Agribusiness; Health; Infrastructure/Urban Development; Financial Services; Tourism and Sports; - provide alumni with opportunities to enhance and capitalise on their knowledge and skills to improve practice in their professional fields and communities; - develop, maintain and strengthen professional linkages and partnerships between alumni and the Australian government, and Australian businesses, organisations and educational institutions; - connect alumni to each other across disciplines and professions, organisations and institutions, and geographic areas in order to share good practice and create opportunities for collaboration; - develop a network of alumni who showcase Australia's capabilities and credentials in a positive light; and - showcase Australia's excellence as a global provider of high quality education and research. - demonstrate a positive development outcome. - promote stronger collaboration between Australia and India through business, diplomatic and cultural ties.

-2. Eligibility
+Eligibility